drakkan/sftpgo/docs/howto/virus-scanning.md

 are down or has trouble starting?

 Well, in my planned usecase we have a very limited type of file we want to accept, so I simply use `/usr/bin/file -i` to test that the type of file is precisely as expected even down to the charset to expect.
-Why not just use file? because we also accept some binary picture files
+Why not just use file? because we also accept some binary picture files.

-### Positive scan
+## Positive scan policy

+What you do when and if you get a positive virus scan is a policy that you need to decide on your own.